COMHIS/python-basics/immigration_project/README.md

 ![Passenger age breakdown](./chart2.png)

 Create another graph and be amazed by the results.
 Test how your code works with another ships passenger list.

+## Finally - what next?

+Think of a historical research question that we are trying to answer here.

+Now think of another historical research question that this data (of single or many ships) could be used to answer with similar digital methods.
+How would you have to modify the script you created to achieve this?